 “This trip was very therapeutic!
-Means a lot that we have people that give back to the Soldiers.
-I really enjoyed my time here and look forward to see everyone next year!
+This means a lot that we have people that give back to the Soldiers.
+I really enjoyed my time here and look forward to seeing everyone next year!
 HOOAH!”

 “You will never know how much this event meant to me.
 Words cannot explain the feelings I have for all of you.
 Thank you for a great weekend of fishing.
 The guides were awesome and I have nothing to add to your event.
 If you have this next year I will be the first to sign-up.
 God bless you in your travels and bless your families.
 We love you all.”

 McDonald credited individuals, area businesses both large and small, as well as organizations and local government in making the healing event a first-class effort.
 A former 101st Airborne Soldier himself, McDonald pointed out the support given to Operation HOOAH by national fishing industry companies.
-Cash, products and services is how support is provided.
+Cash, products, and services are how support is provided.

 The online photo album for the event is located HERE for viewing and/or downloading.
 Additional photos are being added daily to the album.